yue/kizunapi/docs/tutorial.md

 cases, the `ki::Type<T>::Destructor` can be omitted if a `Finalize` method has been defined.

-Also note that if a `ki::Type<T>::Wrap` is defined, it will be called for the pointer returned by `Constructor` automatically.
+Also note that if a `ki::TypeBridge<T>::Wrap` is defined, it will be called for the pointer returned by `Constructor` automatically.

 ### Object internal storage and unwrapping